sadscv/JournalReading/articles/2022Summer/【D832-833】How_to_improve_the_search_for_aliens.md

  >
 > **Enceladus**：土卫二
  >
-> **Possible solutions**
- >

 6 Titan in particular is believed to host vast ammonia-rich underground lakes which might act as cradles for chemically exotic life.
 But other possibilities exist there, too.
 Dr Grefenstette says astrobiologists are also intrigued by the lakes of liquid methane that cover Titan’s surface (the average temperature of which is -179°C).
 Methane exists on the surface of Titan in much the same way that water does on Earth—in liquid, gaseous and solid forms.
 Methane is not a perfect solvent for life.
 It is not polar and therefore not as versatile in that regard as water.
 And it remains liquid (again, at terrestrial atmospheric pressures) only between -182°C and -161°C. Since chemical reactions proceed more rapidly at higher temperatures, on Titan’s surface they would be pretty slow.
-But astrobiologists hypothesise that life composed of different materials to those on Earth—smaller hydrocarbons and **nitrogen**, for example—could** feasibly** **eke out **an existence there.
+But astrobiologists hypothesise that life composed of different materials to those on Earth—smaller hydrocarbons and **nitrogen**, for example—could **feasibly** **eke out** an existence there.

 > **nitrogen**:氮；氮气
  >
 > **feasibly:**可行的
  >
-> **eke out **:竭力维持；使能持久
+> **eke out** :竭力维持；使能持久
  >

 7 Perhaps the most promising general-purpose alternative to water is **formamide,** a colourless organic liquid composed of carbon, hydrogen, oxygen and nitrogen (all elements common in the universe) that can dissolve many of the same chemicals as water—including proteins and dna.
 It can also stay liquid at up to 210°C, making possible a large range of chemical reactions on planets with more extreme surface temperatures than Earth’s.
 Formamide is such an intriguing alternative to water that some astrobiologists even argue that it might have been the main solvent used by the earliest forms of terrestrial life.
-This chemical has been located in vast clouds at the edge of the solar system and also in more distant **nebulae** where stars** **are forming, according to Claudio Codella, an astronomer at the Arcetri Astrophysical Observatory in Florence, Italy.
-Finding it definitively on another world would surely** pique** interest among those searching for exotic forms of life.
+This chemical has been located in vast clouds at the edge of the solar system and also in more distant **nebulae** where stars are forming, according to Claudio Codella, an astronomer at the Arcetri Astrophysical Observatory in Florence, Italy.
+Finding it definitively on another world would surely **pique** interest among those searching for exotic forms of life.

 > **formamide**:甲酰胺
  >
 > **nebulae** [ˈnebjələ]星云
  >

 8 The units of life on Earth—cells—are contained within lipid membranes.
-These keep the chemical reactions which sustain life concentrated inside a cell, and the **exterior **world outside it.
+These keep the chemical reactions which sustain life concentrated inside a cell, and the **exterior** world outside it.
 Such membranes would not be stable in a medium such as liquid methane.
-But exotic lifeforms on Titan might instead build membranes from structures called** azotozome**s.
+But exotic lifeforms on Titan might instead build membranes from structures called **azotozome**s.
 These are molecules, currently hypothetical, made from nitrogen-rich organic compounds, according to Paulette Clancy, a chemist at Cornell University who came up with the idea.
 They would, she thinks, be capable of operating in the ultra-low temperatures of a place like Titan.
 Or perhaps there could be life without any membranes at all.
 Lifelike chemical reactions have been shown to occur on the surfaces of certain minerals, including **pyrites** and various clays.
 These often contain networks of pores and cavities that could serve the **compartmentalising** function of lipid-based cells.
 Or biological reactions might be contained within drops of liquid floating in planetary atmospheres.

 > **exterior** :外面的；外部的